Unified Training Script

 - Automation-ready: CLI overrides fit naturally with grid search tools and schedulers.

-- Documentation and support: workflows align with the rest of the training docs and the Hydra tutorial in the training guide.
+- Documentation and support: workflows align with the rest of the training docs and the config template guide.

 For deeper coverage of Hydra itself, refer to the official documentation.